Preparing and cooking food on the marae

 Te kai manawa ora – Marae food safety guide [PDF, 13 MB]

-Find out about preparing and storing food safely
+Find out more about preparing, cooking, and storing food safely

 Preparing and cooking hāngi